-OECD Home › Education › Preschool and school › Latest Documents
+OECD Home › Education › Early childhood and schools › Latest Documents

 English, , 299kb

 This paper will provide an overview of the work being carried out at Organisation for Economic Co-operation and Development, Centre for Educational Research and Innovation (OECD/CERI) in the field of social exclusion as it applies to children.
 In particular it will focus on disabled and disadvantaged children and young people since these are the ones who are most likely to be at risk of exclusion and are areas in which the OECD has